mrled/unfortunate/readme.md

 make linux-menuconfig
 #... edit as needed
 make linux-savedefconfig
-# Copy any necessary files in to $PWD/buildroot-v86/board/v86/rootfs_overlay
+# ... copy any necessary files in to $PWD/buildroot-v86/board/v86/rootfs_overlay
 make
 ```